 I received my BA from the University of Rhode Island in 2013 where I majored in Film Media with a minor in Gender & Women Studies.
 Yes, I did leave Los Angeles to pursue a career in film starting in Kingston, Rhode Island.
 You wanted a well rounded and life experienced director, right?

-After graduation, I spent a year working in the industry.
-I worked as a production assistant on low budget features before landing a full time production assistant job at NBC's Access Hollywood.
+I worked in the industry as a production assistant on low budget features before landing a full time production assistant job at NBC's Access Hollywood.
 About a year later, with a better understanding of the business, I decided to pursue my creative passions and applied to graduate school.

 I was accepted into Chapman University's Dodge College of Film and Media Arts where I received my MFA in Film Production with an Emphasis in Directing under the mentorship of Academy Award winning writer David S. Ward, former DGA President and director Martha Coolidge, producer Rob Cohen, and many others.

 While at Chapman, I directed the Student Emmy nominated musical comedy "Trying to Fuck: A Modern Day Romance".
 During the 3 year program, I also wrote and directed two award winning films: teen sex comedy "Have a Little Faith" and 1960s period drama "I Got You Babe".

 After graduation, I jumped back into the industry starting with an internship at J.J.
 Abrams' Bad Robot.
 Following my internship with Bad Robot, I became Academy Award nominated writer/director David O. Russell's assistant.
 So to sum that up, I got to witness, first hand, some cool magic from some of my favorite magicians.